 Legal expenses insurance

-In certain cases, the government provides free legal aid and thereby accepts to cover a person’s costs in connection with the case, if either the person or the case qualifies.
+In certain cases, the government provides free legal aid and thereby commits to cover a person’s costs in connection with the case, if either the person or the case qualifies.
 A person can qualify for legal aid if their income is below the appointed minimum, which can be found in Sections 325 and 326 in the Justice Act.
 Such a person may not be covered by a legal expenses insurance and the case needs to either fall with the types of cases listed in Section 327 of the Justice Act or be of such a nature that it is essential for the applicant to take it to the courts, see Section 328 of the Justice Act.
 Free legal aid can also be provided if the case is of benefit to society or will have such an effect on the applicant that it is necessary that legal aid is provided, see Section 329 of the Justice Act, or if legal action is taken by a consumer who has been successful in an action before the Consumers Complaints Board or in certain taxation cases.

 On a group level, third-party litigation has been permitted by the Danish Supreme Court.
-Third-party funding is however not regulated by law, which means that there is in principle complete freedom of contract regarding third-party funding, as long as the governing contract for the third-party funding lives up to the general requirements for contracts in Danish law.
+Third-party funding is however not regulated by law, which means that there is, in principle, complete freedom of contract regarding third-party funding, as long as the governing contract for the third-party funding lives up to the general requirements for contracts in Danish law.
 Furthermore, the majority in the business and legal communities are sceptical of third-party funding and believe that increased use of it will lead to increased commercialisation of lawsuits and result in far more speculative suits.

 With regards to who should pay the legal costs of the case, this is decided by the presiding court in accordance with the usual legislation concerning legal costs, see Sections 311–322 of the Justice Act.
 If the court finds in favour of the defendant, the group representative and the members of the group are jointly and severally liable.